Content within the ever-expanding Disney World blogosphere can entertain, educate and at times enrage the parks’ fiercely dedicated fanbase.

 “If the site is making way more than that and can afford a decent price per piece, than I agree with the public, but we don’t know that,” he said.
 “Running these things as a business is scary, as I assume most start it as a hobby, like I did.
 If you have no formal business schooling, you may just be trying to balance the books as best you can.”

 Author’s note: In the interest of full disclosure, I feel it’s necessary to answer the same questions posed to other Disney sites in the course of writing this article, as we are also a theme park news site.
 100 percent of Orlando Rising’s content has been written by me since I took the over the site in January 2019.
 The site generates revenue through advertising.
-I am not accepting any outside editorial contributions at this time and I would never publish unpaid submissions.
+I am not accepting any outside editorial contributions at this time and I would never ask reporters to work for free.

 Former Disney World worker pleads not guilty to Haunted Mansion theft